Oxycodone hydrochloride and naloxone hydrochloride anhydrous

 You should also follow the above steps if someone other than you has taken the tablets that were prescribed for you.

-become confused, have very low blood pressure or slow heart rate, and may even become unconscious or die.
+cold or clammy skin, have constricted pupils, have very low blood pressure or slow heart rate and may even become unconscious

 When seeking medical attention, take this leaflet and any remaining tablets with you to show the doctor.
 Also report any other